AliManjotho/vpn-gcn/README.md

     - vpn_youtube_A.pcap
 ```
 ## 3. Convert pcapng files to pcap
-A. Run the script pcapng_to_pcap.py
+* Run the script pcapng_to_pcap.py

 ## 4. Split Sessions

-A. Download splitcap utility
+* Download splitcap utility
    https://www.netresec.com/?page=SplitCap
-B. Place SplitCap.exe file in .\code-gcn\PCAP processing\
+* Place SplitCap.exe file in .\code-gcn\PCAP processing\
-C. Right-Clik and edit SplitSessions.bat file.
+* Right-Clik and edit SplitSessions.bat file.
-D. Set the dataset_path and splitcap_path accordingly and save.
+* Set the dataset_path and splitcap_path accordingly and save.
-E. Double-click .\code-gcn\PCAP processing\SplitSessions.bat
+* Double-click .\code-gcn\PCAP processing\SplitSessions.bat
-F. This will split pcap files in to sessions.
+* This will split pcap files in to sessions.

 > [!NOTE]
 > During Split, if the SplitCap.exe crashes then delete the following files from dataset: